 The one thing that surprised us was that we had to keep double-checking that it was, in fact, AMOLED at all.
 Traditionally, AMOLED based screens are very vibrant, with vivid colours, eye-popping contrast and deep blacks.
 Pixel 2's isn't really any of those things.

-Still, there's nothing especially wrong with the display.
-If you like that natural, accurate, almost LCD-like look, you'll enjoy the Pixel 2's screen.
+If you like that natural, accurate, almost LCD-like look, you'll enjoy the Pixel 2's "natural" screen calibration.
 And in all honesty, once we got playing games, flicking through photos and watching movies we forgot our complaints.
 Everything looks nice enough, and it is nice to see an AMOLED panel where colours aren't far too saturated.

 Open Netflix, and start watching movies, then it becomes obvious why Google went down this route.
 It's almost as if the screen was calibrated to be optimal for watching your favourite films on Netflix, and nothing else.
 The colour balance is just, better.
 The reduction of oversaturated reds and oranges means video appears properly colour corrected, which isn't something you normally see on AMOLED panels.